How to Measure your Podcast with Podtrac

 SoundCloud users: To begin using Podtrac Measurement with your SoundCloud feed and to see your stats (including iTunes and other downloads/plays) on your Podtrac dashboard, please go to your SoundCloud dashboard and enable tracking.
 From the Settings – Content page on your SoundCloud dashboard, the prompt says: Stats service URL prefix.
 Please enter: http://dts.podtrac.com/redirect.mp3/ All other links to episodes must also include the Podtrac prefix (on your site, for example).

-- Upload your mp3 to an audio block in the blog post on SquareSpace as normal.
+- Upload your mp3 to an audio block on the hidden page.
 Go to the "Design" tab of the audio block and make sure that "Show Download Link" is checked.

-- Once the file has uploaded, save the audio block, and save the blog post as a draft.
+- Once the file has uploaded, save the audio block, and save the page.

-- Look at the draft post and right click on the "Download" link on the audio player.
+- Look at the new audio block and right click on the "Download" link on the audio player.
 Select "Copy link address" from the pop-up menu.

-- Go back into editing the post.
-Open the audio box for editing.
+- Create a new blog post for your podcast episode and add the audio block.
 In the "Embed" tab of the audio block there are two tabs right below the field for Author/Artist.
 One tab is "Upload File" the other is "External File".
 Click the "External File" tab.
-Paste the new download URL (with the Podtrac redirect) into the field "Audio File URL".
+Paste the download URL (with the Podtrac redirect) into the field "Audio File URL".
+Make sure you select "audio/mpeg (.mp3)" in the "Audio File Mime Type" field, and enter the file size, as those are a required attributes for your RSS feed.
 Save the audio block.

 PodPress users: Podpress has been discontinued, so we reccommend that you move to another solution that is more current and secure.
 If you still use PodPress to generate your RSS feed, please note that the built-in Podtrac support in certain versions doesn't work correctly because PodPress hides the episode URLs.
 If the Podtrac Prefix doesn't actually appear in your feed as described above, then your episodes won't show up on your reports.
 The best solution in this case is to disable PodPress's automatic Podtrac support and insert the Podtrac Prefixes yourself after the feed is generated.